My Bebe Love: KiligPaMore: ReleaseMy Bebe Love was released in the Philippines on December 25, 2015, as an official entry to the 2015 Metro Manila Film Festival. Before the film's release, television host and talent manager Lolit Solis and other entertainment writers predicted that it would be a blockbuster hit due to AlDub's popularity. A crowded red carpet premiere night of the film was held at SM Megamall Cinema 9 in Mandaluyong on December 21, 2015.

-International screenings was confirmed by its director, Jose Javier Reyes.
-The film was shown in at least ten cities in world including Los Angeles, San Francisco, Melbourne, Sydney, Abu Dhabi and Dubai.
+International screenings were confirmed by its director, Jose Javier Reyes.
+The film was shown in at least ten cities in the world including Los Angeles, San Francisco, Melbourne, Sydney, Abu Dhabi and Dubai.
 There are negotiations to release the film in Singapore.
-The confirmed screenings at the United Arab Emirates, Australia and at the United States in January 2016.
+The confirmed screenings were at the United Arab Emirates, Australia and at the United States in January 2016.

 Marketing

 A 30-second teaser trailer for the film was aired on Eat Bulaga!
 Sa Tamang Panahon event held in Philippine Arena on October 24, 2015.
 The following week after the event, the couple together with Sotto, delas Alas, and the director of the film had their photo shoot for the film.
 A full trailer of the film that runs over three minutes was released online on November 20, 2015.
 On December 9, 2015, a press conference was held to promote the film.

 Before the film was shown in theaters, the cast participated in the traditional Parade of Stars of the Metro Manila Film Festival where every film entries have their own floats.
 During the parade, the float of My Bebe Love became the most sought-after float after fans mobbed it.